NHS Director NHS Director

 Private Nicodemus Gigger*

-Private Nicodemus Gigger (unknown- 1804), of African heritage, enlisted as a private in Colonel William Prescott’s regiment on October 7, 1775.
-Little is known of Gigger’s service, but Prescott had led the Provincial forces at the Battle of Bunker Hill on June 17, 1775, and later saw action defending New York City and at Saratoga.
+Private Nicodemus Gigger (1751 - 1804), of African and Indigenous heritage, enlisted as a private out of Sudbury in Colonel William Prescott’s Regiment on October 7, 1775.
+Little is known of Gigger’s service, but Prescott led the colonial forces at the Battle of Bunker Hill on June 17, 1775, and later saw action defending New York City and at Saratoga.

 Fifer William Goodenow